int-brain-lab/iblalyx/local-alyx-docker/README.md

                     Use with option '--exp-days'.
 clean_dls .........
 Clean up downloads from cache folder.
                     Use with option '--exp-days'.
 reset_alyx ........
-Reset 'alyxdb' to empty.
+Reset 'alyxlocal' to empty.
 Won't reload database. start_server ......
 Start Alyx web server using port '8000'. check_server ......
 Check if Alyx web server is up and running. stop_server .......
 Stop apache2 server if it is running.